Area and Global Studies Mentorship Program

 - throughout the year, the mentor will be the go-to person for questions about getting assistance with research, writing, publication, and other forms of dissemination.
 The mentor will also offer to read and comment on the mentees work, or find a person with more appropriate expertise to do so, and attend if possible any scholarly presentations the mentee might give on campus.

-- all tenure-track, visiting, affiliate, and adjunct faculty are expected to attend all regular unit meetings and work towards familiarizing themselves with university, college and unit faculty policies;
+- all tenure-track, visiting, affiliate, and adjunct faculty are expected to attend all regular AGS Department meetings and work towards familiarizing themselves with University, Brooks College , and AGS faculty policies;

-- there are no expectations for tenure-track faculty to serve or participate in college or university committees during their first year of appointment; however,
+- there are no expectations for tenure-track faculty to serve or participate in Brooks College or University committees during their first year of appointment; however,

-- they are encouraged to represent the unit and college in such university activities as the Laker Day experience and student scholarship interviews in order to meet fellow faculty and staff, and better acquaint themselves with GVSU.
+- they are encouraged to represent the AGS Department and Brooks College in such University activities as the Laker Day experience and student scholarship interviews in order to meet fellow faculty and staff, and better acquaint themselves with GVSU.

 In the second year, the AGS mentors role will become less formal, and no specific meetings need be scheduled, except that the mentor will meet with the recent hire at the beginning of each semester to again assist her or him with analyzing and benefiting from student course evaluations from the previous semester.
 And throughout the year, the mentor will continue to be available to meet to discuss challenges in teaching, pedagogical ideas, course improvements, new course development, etc.